Understanding Education in Houston

 Because of a lengthy history of discriminatory practices since the nation’s founding, which have been exacerbated by present-day imbalances, levels of educational attainment in the United States vary greatly by race/ethnicity.
 The three-county region is no exception, and these disparities are the direct and intended result of harmful policies, compounded over decades and are not related to any group’s intrinsic talents or priorities.

-More than 42% of Black adults in Fort Bend County have a bachelor’s degree or higher — 20 percentage points higher than the national average for Black adults (22.5%).
-However, that figure falls to 26% in Harris County, a rate on par with that of Texas overall, according to 2019 estimates.
+In Fort Bend County, 43.5% of Black adults have a bachelor’s degree or higher — 17 percentage points higher than the national average for Black adults (26.3%).
+However, that figure falls to 29.4% in Harris County, a rate on par with that of Texas overall, according to 2023 estimates.

 Consistent with national trends, Hispanic/Latino adults in the Houston area report lower levels of educational attainment.
-About 26% of Hispanic residents in Fort Bend County, 36% in Harris County, and 35% in Montgomery County do not have a high school diploma.
-For comparison, the national average is 29.5%.
+In all three counties, Hispanics have the highest proportion of those without a high school diploma at 18.2% in Fort Bend County, 32.4% in Harris County, and 27.4% in Montgomery County .
+For comparison, the national average is 26.6%.

 Helpful Articles by Understanding Houston: